Subrahmanyam83/geb.gradle.cucumber/README.md

-HOW TO RUN TEST CASE
+HOW TO RUN A TEST CASE
-1. Provide the feature file path and scenario tag to run that particular scenario tagged with the given tag in the feature file mentioned.
+1. Provide the feature file path and scenario tag of the scenario in project.proerties.
     eg: feature.file.path=src/test/resources/features/
         feature.file.tags=@sanity,@regression

-2. If you want to run multiple Runnners, then give the value as comma separated Runners as value to the key: class.name in project.properties.
+2. Execute command: "gradle chromeTest"(To execute the test case on chrome) or "gradle firefoxTest"(To execute the test case on firefox)

 PARALLELISM:
 1. Set the following parameters in project.properties:
     a. threadCount,
     b. gridUrl,
     c. class.name = comma separated absolute paths of the Runners

+REPORTS:
+1. Reports are generated in the following folder: target/MasterThought/

 USP of the FRAMEWORK:
 1. BDD Framework combined with Geb, Gradle and Groovy